masachika-kamada/PowerPlatform-DataverseClient-Python/README.md

 - Bulk update — Provide a list of IDs with a single patch (broadcast) or a list of per‑record patches to `update(...)`; internally uses the bound `UpdateMultiple` action; returns nothing.
 Each record must include the primary key attribute when sent to UpdateMultiple.
 - Retrieve multiple (paging) — Generator-based `get(...)` that yields pages, supports `$top` and Prefer: `odata.maxpagesize` (`page_size`).
 - Upload files — Call `upload_file(logical_name, ...)` and an upload method will be auto picked (you can override the mode).
 See https://learn.microsoft.com/en-us/power-apps/developer/data-platform/file-column-data?tabs=sdk#upload-files
-- Metadata helpers — Create/inspect/delete simple custom tables (EntityDefinitions + Attributes).
+- Metadata helpers — Create/inspect/delete tables and create/delete columns (EntityDefinitions + Attributes).
 - Pandas helpers — Convenience DataFrame oriented wrappers for quick prototyping/notebooks.
 - Auth — Azure Identity (`TokenCredential`) injection.